abbyad/abbyad.github.io/content/contact.md

 aliases = []
 +++

-If you'd like to connect about collaborations or work please reach out on [LinkedIn](http://ca.linkedin.com/in/abbyad), otherwise reach out on your platform of choice.
+Please reach out on [LinkedIn](http://ca.linkedin.com/in/abbyad) if you'd like to connect about work or collaborations, otherwise reach out on your platform of choice.

 {{< socials >}}